mozilla/pontoon/specs/0118-notification-center.md

     - The number of recipients
     - The filters being applied
   - Whether this is a transactional email.
 If enabled, a warning will be shown: `Warning: transactional emails are sent to users who have not opted in to email communication.
 Transactional emails are restricted in the type of content that can be included.
 When in doubt, please review with legal.`
+  - Button: `Send test to myself`
+    - Sends the current message to the user creating the message in the same format(s) as it is being sent.
   - Button: `Edit`
-    - Clicking the `Edit` button or navigating back in the browser brings you to the previous page
+    - Clicking the ` Edit` button or navigating back in the browser brings you to the previous page
-    - The previously entered content is preserved when `Edit` or the browser's back button is useds so work is not lost
+    - The previously entered content is preserved when `Edit` or the browser's back button is used so work is not lost
-  - Checkbox (default empty): `I’ve reviewed the work and this is ready to be sent.`
+  - Checkbox (default: deselected): `I’ve reviewed the work and this is ready to be sent.`
     - This is another safeguard to avoid accidentally sending messages without thorough review.
     - Validation:
       - Error if this is not checked: `You must confirm that you have reviewed the contents of this message.`